Jez Butterworth: 1995–2008: Early work

 In 1999 Butterworth was one of the recipients of the V Europe Prize Theatrical Realities awarded to the Royal Court Theatre (with Sarah Kane, Mark Ravenhill, Conor McPherson, Martin McDonagh).
 Butterworth co-wrote and directed the film Birthday Girl (2001), which was produced by his brother Steve and starred Nicole Kidman.

 Butterworth received positive reviews of his play The Night Heron (2002), which premiered in the West End at the Royal Court Theatre.
 The Guardian reviewer wrote: "Can a play be simultaneously very good and very bad?
 I believe so."
 The Winterling also ran at the Royal Court in 2006.
 The British Theatre Guide wrote: "The Winterling can be a difficult play but contains rich veins of comedy."

-In May 2007 Butterworth received the E. M. Forster Award from the American Academy of Arts and Letters.

 His play Parlour Song opened in New York to "rave reviews" at the Atlantic Theatre Company, Off-Broadway in March 2008.
-The Almeida Theatre presented its European première in March 2009.
+The play then played at the Almeida Theatre, with Michael Billington of The Guardian writing, "After the more erratic The Night Heron and The Winterling, Butterworth shows that he has a compassionate understanding of the quiet desperation that stalks Britain's new estates.
+He exactly captures the mundane madness beneath the bland routine of affluence."

+2008–2016: Breakthrough with Jerusalem

 Butterworth's fourth play for the Royal Court Theatre was Jerusalem, which premiered in July 2009 to positive reviews.
 Described as a "contemporary vision of life in [England's] green and pleasant land", Jerusalem was the second important Butterworth production in London in 2009.
 The production starred Mark Rylance as Johnny Byron, and featured Mackenzie Crook as Ginger in a supporting role.
 It was a sell-out at the Royal Court, won the Evening Standard Theatre Award and Critics' Circle Theatre Award for the best play of 2009 and, with the same cast, transferred to the Apollo Theatre on Shaftesbury Avenue in January 2010.

 Jerusalem opened on Broadway in April 2011, with many of the original UK cast.
 It returned to London later that year, again playing at the Apollo.
 In January 2014 Jerusalem opened at the San Francisco Playhouse, where it also received rave reviews.
 Jerusalem was nominated for the 2011 Tony Award, Play.
 Mark Rylance won the 2011 Tony Award for Best Performance by an Actor in a Play.
 Jez and John-Henry Butterworth were named recipients of the Writers Guild of America West's 2011 Paul Selvin Award for their screenplay for the film Fair Game (2010), directed by Doug Liman and starring Naomi Watts and Sean Penn.

 On 26 October 2012, Butterworth's play The River opened at the Royal Court Theatre, starring Dominic West, Laura Donnelly and Miranda Raison, with an appearance by Gillian Saker.
 The River had its US premiere on Broadway at the Circle in the Square Theatre in a limited engagement in October 2014, starring Hugh Jackman and directed by Ian Rickson.
 Reception was positive, with London critics finding the work "lyrical", "beautifully written" and "suffuse[d] with wonder and beauty".